 Insider story time: What happened to MariCar?

-Now, if you visit their website, a pop-up clarifies that they have no affiliation with Mario Kart and no longer offer Mario Kart-themed costumes for rent.
+But visit their site today and you’ll see a pop-up making it clear: they have no link to Mario Kart and no longer offer Mario-themed costumes.

-But don’t worry – there’s a wide variety of other fun costumes to choose from.
+Don’t worry though, there’s a wide variety of other fun costumes to choose from.
+Most places offer a random mix of superhero, animal, or generic cosplay costumes.
 And if you prefer, you can skip the costume altogether.

 Street Go-Karting in the streets of Asakusa, Tokyo